 INTERNAL QUALITY REGULATIONS

-Directive 1999/5/CE; this aims to guarantee RTTE compliance with the essential requirements of security and electromagnetic compatibility.
-Within this directive, our MTX-M2M products have received the CE marking according to the following standards:
+- Directive 1999/5/EC that aims to ensure that RTTEs meet the essential safety and electromagnetic compatibility requirements.
+Within this directive our MTXM2M products are CE marked according to the standards:

 - 3GPP TS 51.010-1